Herta wins pole in dominant outing through Nashville - NewsBreak

 IndyCar points leader Alex Palou actually qualified third but was forced to start ninth after he was hit this week with a six-position starting grid penalty for an unapproved engine change following a team test at Portland International Raceway.

-Jimmie Johnson starts 25th after he damaged his car when he hit the wall moments into the first round of qualifying.
-Josef Newgarden, the Tennessee native who served as the unofficial race host, lost his chance at a fourth straight pole when his front right wing smashed into the wall and sent debris onto the track.
+after he damaged his car when he hit the wall moments into the first round of qualifying.
+Josef Newgarden, the , lost his chance at a fourth straight pole when his front right wing smashed into the wall and sent debris onto the track.

 “This is the city where IndyCar needs to be,” Newgarden said.
 “This is crazy cool.
 I’m pretty pumped for (Sunday).
 I just wish we were higher up.”

-The field boasts 27 entries, IndyCar's largest non-Indy 500 field since the 2013 race at Long Beach.
+The field boasts 27 entries, IndyCar’s since the 2013 race at Long Beach.

 The pole trophy was named in honor of Bryan Clauson as part of the event’s partnership with Tennessee Donor Services to raise awareness for organ and tissue donation.
 Saturday was the five-year mark of Clauson’s death.
 The 27-year-old racer died from injuries suffered in a crash at the Belleville Nationals midget race in Nebraska.